UoB-COMSM0166/2025-group-26/WeekHomework/week2.md

-# Drawing apps
+# Drawing Apps
 🖌 [Paintng APP](https://editor.p5js.org/ut125/full/jm8rUqeXu)

-# Brainstorming ideas and Decide on TWO IDEAS
+# Brainstorming Ideas and Decide on TWO IDEAS
 ## 🗝 Critical Selection Criteria
 **Innovativeness:** Does the game offer a fresh gaming experience?<br>
 **Playability:** Is the game easy to play but challenging?<br>